-Put-in-Bay Diary March 2017-Events and happenings on the Island!
+Put-in-Bay Diary March 2017-Events & Happenings On The Island!

 Put-in-Bay Diary- Fri March 3rd – A light snow on the island belies the fact spring is right around the corner.
 The newest member of Frosty’s family is born to Ryan and Jennifer Stoiber.
 Her name is Skyler.

-Sat March 4th – There’s a surprise party for Tony Joyce from the Put-in-Bay Utility Dept. and Chris Strobel, the Senior Center manager, who got married a few days later at St. Paul’s Episcopal Church. at the party Keri Canicorn Jeanne Burgess, Susan Duff, Dorraine Toms, Denny Naylon.
-Sue Seaberg, Linda Frederick, Mo Mary Staley, Tom Thanasiu, Dan Skoufos, and Annie Parker among others.
+Sat March 4th – There’s a surprise party for Tony Joyce from the Put-in-Bay Utility Dept. and Chris Strobel, the Senior Center manager, who got married a few days later at St. Paul’s Episcopal Church.
+Keri Canicorn, Jeanne Burgess, Susan Duff, Dorraine Toms, and Denny Naylon were at the party.
+Sue Seaberg, Linda Frederick, Mo Mary Staley, Tom Thanasiu, Dan Skoufos, and Annie Parker, among others.
 Put-in-Bay Yacht Club Manager Barb Chrysler visits the Pensacola Yacht Club.

 Sun March 5th- Nick Deardurff from Duff’s Subdivision, Bob and Dianne Smith from the South Shore, Put-in-Bay Village Councilman Kelly Faris and his wife, Martha, Ed and Paula Hubner from Put-in-Bay Road., and Marv Booker and Pat Thwaite are among the islanders who are all in Florida

-Tues March 7th – Sandy Funtal and Patty Bauer from tippers have a nice visit with Tipper Niese who is in rehab in Sandusky.
-He says to tell everyone hi and he misses them.
+Tues, March 7th – Sandy Funtal and Patty Bauer from Tippers have a pleasant visit with Tipper Niese, who is in rehab in Sandusky.
+He says to tell everyone hi, and he misses them.
 The ferries are temporarily on hold due in part to the Lime Kiln Dock being unusable due to the wind direction.
 Bud Stonerook from North Bass spots five deer on the beach there.

 Wed March 8th – IT’s a busy day for the Put-in-Bay Diary!
 A couple of part-time mainland staff members at Put-in-Bay School couldn’t make it to the island due to the high winds.
-There is fear the strong winds will blow some of the Ohio islands into Canadian waters before the day is over.
-Heidi Ladd moves her car filled with Girl Scout cookies just before a large tree is blown down at her house by the high winds.
+There is fear that the strong winds will blow some of the Ohio islands into Canadian waters before the day ends.
+Heidi Ladd moves her car filled with Girl Scout cookies just before the high winds blow down a large tree at her house.

 There was no damage to her house, but she does have to find a new tree to hang her clothesline on.
 There was also a tree down at Freshwater Sensations.
 Bobbi Dobos reports their trampoline just blew away.